kubernetes-client/python/README.md

 python -m examples.example1
 ```

-(replace example1 with the example base filename)
+(replace example1 with one of the filenames in the examples folder)

 ## Documentation